-Do you have any future project in the works?
+Do you have any future projects in the works?

 Are you looking to create a new working space for your business?
 Let us know what you are looking for!
 If not serving you as your primary contractor, we would love to be the second opinion.
 We give you all the information you need to come to an informed decision about one of the most important investments you will ever make in your life.

 Our Vice President and the head of the business development team, Hira Khan, is always available to serve your needs.
 Just contact her via email (firstname.lastname@example.org ) or give her a call by dialing our office (832) 871-4166.